This

 Jeff Martin, James Keelaghan, Art Turner,

-The Afro-celts, John O'Connor, snf Michael
+The Afro-celts, John O'Connor, and Michael

 Flately.
 Author of The Bodhrán